Åge Hareide: Rosenborg

 In August 2020, he became the head coach of Rosenborg for a second tenure.

 Malmö FF

-In September 2022, Åge was announced as the new interim manager for Malmö FF.
+In September 2022, Hareide was announced as the new interim manager for Malmö FF.

 Iceland

-On 14 April 2023, Åge was announced as the new manager of the Iceland national football team.
+On 14 April 2023, Hareide was announced as the new manager of the Iceland national football team.
 He resigned from his position on 25 November 2024.
 A day later, he announced his retirement from coaching.

 Media career

-He resigned as the Norway national team coach then worked as an expert Norwegian Premier League commentator for the Norwegian Broadcasting Corporation.
+Hareide resigned as the Norway national team coach then worked as an expert Norwegian Premier League commentator for the Norwegian Broadcasting Corporation.

+Death

+On 24 November 2025, it was revealed that Hareide had been diagnosed with brain cancer earlier in the year.
+Hareide later died on 18 December 2025, aged 72.